Italy Currency in 2025: Euro Exchange Rate, Payment Methods & Tips

 Currency Exchange Providers

-You can exchange money in some specialized Italy currency exchange providers, who may have counters at major airports, train stations or popular tourist areas in Italy, and can usually provide instant exchange services, but may also charge a certain fee.
+You can exchange money with some specialized Italy currency exchange providers, who may have counters at major airports, train stations, or popular tourist areas in Italy, and can usually provide instant exchange services, but may also charge a certain fee.

 Hotels and Tourist Centers